-Here are some of the common mistakes we can learn directly from the big brands and avoid in our marketing efforts on Facebook for instant success.
+Here are some of the common Facebook marketing mistakes we can learn directly from the big brands and avoid in our efforts on Facebook.

 Have you ever wondered why your Facebook post fails to reach a wide group of people?
 I know what you may be thinking.

-Facebook organic reach is reducing.
-There is no denying fact about it but there is a lot more to it.
+Facebook’s organic reach is reducing.
+There is no denying fact about it, but there is a lot more to it.

-Even if you somehow, some of your posts manage to generate better reach, still they don’t generate the kind of engagement one needs.
+Even if you somehow, some of your posts manage to generate better reach, still they don’t create the kind of engagement one needs.

 So what is the problem then?